kubernetes/website/content/zh/docs/reference/access-authn-authz/admission-controllers.md

 <!--
 Admission controllers may be "validating", "mutating", or both.
-Mutating controllers may modify the objects they admit; validating controllers may not.
+Mutating controllers may modify the requests they admit; validating controllers may not.

+Admission controllers limit requests to create, delete, modify objects or connect to proxy.
+They do not limit requests to read objects.

 The admission control process proceeds in two phases.
 In the first phase, mutating admission controllers are run.
 In the second phase, validating